top of page

 This is Andrew Brackman (of The Finishing Touch, a Brackman Group business) interviewing Cameron Hoge, teacher of Building Construction courses at Twin Falls School District.

 CH: That’s right.
-You and I met when I needed some concrete work done for one of my customers and I subbed that out to The Finishing Touch.
+You and I met when I needed some concrete work done for one of my customers, and I subbed that out to The Finishing Touch.

 AB That’s right, it was a Big Change!
 What prompted it?

 CH: Well, I started noticing how much more difficult it was becoming to hire good employees.
-And that made everything else much more of a challenge because I couldn’t do everything well, without the help of good people working with me.
-No one can grow a business without the professional staff needed to serve their customers.
+And that made everything else much more of a challenge because I couldn’t do everything well without the help of good people working with me.
+No one can grow a business without the professional staff to serve their customers.

-AB: What made you decide on teaching?
+AB: What made you decide to teach?

 AB: That was recently, right?